J-Reed700/ToDoApp/README.md

 **Frontend can't connect to backend**
 - Ensure the backend is running on port 5000
 - Verify the API_BASE_URL in `web/services/api.ts` is correct
+- On Windows, if localhost doesn't work, try changing the API URL to `http://127.0.0.1:5000/api`
+- Check Windows Firewall settings if connection issues persist

 **Database errors**
 - Delete the database file and restart the backend